superfly/docs/elixir/advanced-guides/connect-observer-to-your-app.html.md

 date: 2021-06-15
 ---

 Elixir, Erlang, and really just the BEAM has a slick feature called "[Observer](https://elixir-lang.org/getting-started/debugging.html#observer)".
-It's a powerful UI that connects to a running Elixir or Erlang node and let's you "observe" what's going on inside.
+It's a powerful UI that connects to a running Elixir or Erlang node and lets you "observe" what's going on inside.
 It has some limited ability to modify things as well, most notably you can kill running processes.
-This can help when something is misbehaving or you just want to play "chaos monkey" and kill parts of the system to see how it recovers.
+This can help when something is misbehaving or if you just want to play "chaos monkey" and kill parts of the system to see how it recovers.

 This shows a process tree for the application.
-Using this I can inspect individual processes or even kill them!
+Using this, I can inspect individual processes or even kill them!

 ![Observer screen shot](/docs/images/observer-tictac-local-application-pane.webp?card&2/3&centered)